Acronyms

 - Less expensive and time-consuming than a traditional RCT

-- The centralized enrollment process makes it easier to enroll and recruit patients
+- The centralized process makes it easier to enroll and recruit patients

-- The registry information helps to identify more eligible patients
+- Registry information helps to identify more eligible patients

-- Follow-up rates are higher because outcomes are tracked in the registry and investigator-specific follow-up is not required
+- Follow-up rates may be higher as outcomes are tracked in the registry, and investigator-specific follow-up is not required

-- Results may be more pragmatic since the studies occur during the course of typical patient care and do not include specific methodology
+- Results may be more pragmatic since RRCTs occur during the course of typical patient care and do not include specific methodology

 - Disadvantages

-- Outcome events are based on registry entries, and therefore, they are not adjudicated and must typically remain definitive or broad (e.g. overall mortality)
+- Outcome events are based on registry entries, which means they are not adjudicated and must typically remain definitive or broad (e.g., overall mortality)

 - Blinding and placebo control are difficult to implement